-The CSB/SJU Libraries, Media and Archives do not automatically collect any personally identifiable information through our website, including your name, gender, age, ID numbers or location.
+The CSB/SJU Libraries and Archives do not automatically collect any personally identifiable information through our website, including your name, gender, age, ID numbers or location.
 However, we frequently interact with our library users and receive personal information via online request forms, email exchanges, chat sessions, and other communications.
 If you provide personal information through one of these electronic tools, we use your information for the purpose for which you submitted it only, and do not share it with third parties, except as required under appropriate law enforcement procedures.
-From time to time, we may ask to collect individual user data for assessment purposes, but only with the explicit permission of individual users.
+From time to time, we may ask to collect individual user data for assessment purposes or to assist another academic professional in their work with you, but only with the explicit permission of individual users.

 Automatically collected information